Production of alcoholic beverages puts a strain on the environment

 The greatest environmental impacts during the lifecycle of strong alcoholic beverages (49%) are caused by energy consumption at distilleries, and particularly during the distilling process.

 The manufacture of packaging, typically glass bottles, has the second greatest environmental impact.
-Packaging accounts for only 20% of the environmental impacts of strong alcoholic beverages, compared to almost half for beer and wine.
+Packaging accounts for 20% of the environmental impacts of strong alcoholic beverages.

 Transportation can account for a surprising proportion of the environmental impact of beverage production